 DC Cabaret Network

-We bring together the cabaret community to increase opportunities for cabaret events and performances and to build appreciative audiences.
+Proud to be a volunteer board member.
+We bring together the cabaret community to increase opportunities for cabaret events and performances and to build appreciative audiences for storytellers.
 The DC Cabaret Network is committed to connecting artists and creating a home for performers where they can share information and grow artistically.
-We are also very nice.
-Wine is frequently involved
+Even now, when our performances have moved completely online

-I'm also a cabaret performer; my most recent one-person show was "Love in the Time of Coloring."
-DC Metro Arts says, "Frank shows us there is yet hope for humans in a fast-paced, distracted world."
-Coming up: CHAWbaret at the Capitol Hill Arts Workshop, April 5 and 6 at 8pm.
+I'm also a producer, director and cabaret performer; my most recent one-person show was "Love in the Time of Coloring," based on my experience as a digital content pioneer.
+DC Metro Theater Arts says, "Frank shows us there is yet hope for humans in a fast-paced, distracted world." ).

 Heather Frank played a vital role in Meredith's rise as a digital media company.
 Her strategic leadership enabled us to find new ways to tell stories that inform and engage women.
 Her vision, imagination and people-management skills are truly impressive.
 She would be an asset to any media company looking to connect with consumers.